muhammadantor/ai-facebook-messenger-bot-n8n/README.md

 This separation means the customer never sees a robotic "let me connect you to a human" fallback — the analyst layer handles that decision quietly in the background.

+## Human Handoff & Auto-Resume System

+A dedicated subsystem tracks, per user, whether a human admin is currently expected to be handling the conversation:

+- When AI Brain 2 decides `NOTIFY_ADMIN`, the admin gets a Messenger alert **with a clear 24-hour reply deadline**, and the user gets an automatic confirmation that their message has been forwarded to a human
+- For the next 24 hours, the AI bot goes quiet for that specific user — so the admin's manual reply is never talked over or duplicated by the AI
+- If the admin doesn't respond within the window, the AI **automatically resumes** the conversation, so no customer is ever left waiting indefinitely because of a missed notification

+This turns the bot from a simple auto-responder into a proper **AI + human hybrid support system**, where the AI covers the busy hours and quietly gets out of the way the moment a person takes over.

 ## Tech Stack

 | Layer | Technology |